BioSTEAMDevelopmentGroup/biosteam/docs/index.rst

 the way to diols, organic acids, oleochemicals, and biofuels.
 Newer applications for BioSTEAM include thermochemical upcycling of waste plastics through pyrolysis and solvent-based dissolution and precipitation.
-Several studies have leveraged the BioSTEAM platform to compare conversion technologies, chart development pathways, and build new tools for sustainability
+Several studies have leveraged the BioSTEAM platform to compare conversion technologies, inform policy making, and build new modeling tools:
-assessments:

 * **Software tools**: